 - “Guardians over the person and estate.”
 These guardians make both personal and financial decisions.1

-To help you better understand Nevada guardianship laws, our Las Vegas family law attorneys discuss the following, below:
+To help you better understand Nevada guardianship laws, our Las Vegas family law attorneys provide general information on:

 - 1. When does a court grant guardianship in Nevada?